mhaugrud/msumcspy/_sources/Lists/Listsandforloops2.rst

 Lists and ``for`` loops
 -----------------------

-It is also possible to perform **list traversal** using iteration by item as well as iteration by index.

-.. activecode:: chp09_03a

-    fruits = ["apple", "orange", "banana", "cherry"]

-    for afruit in fruits:     # by item print(afruit)

-It almost reads like natural language: For (every) fruit in (the list of) fruits, print (the name of the) fruit.

 We can also use the indices to access the items in an iterative fashion.

 .. activecode:: chp09_03b